 Remember To Check Your Gauge

-Because you are doing a combination of knitting, purling and crossing stitches within the same row, this will tend to pull your knitting in widthwise.
-If you knit a plain panel in stocking stitch, versus the same number of stitches with a cable, you will see the panel will be narrower.
+Because you are doing a combination of knitting, purling, and crossing stitches within the same row, this will tend to pull your knitting in widthwise.
+If you knit a plain panel in a stocking stitch, versus the same number of stitches with a cable, you will see the panel will be narrower.

 If you do decide to add a cable or two to a plain sweater pattern, be sure to increase enough stitches after you knit your ribbing to maintain the overall width.
 Although there are no hard and fast rules here, you would be safe to ad 1 or 2 stitches for every 4 stitches you knit on your cable.
 If you have a ribbing border, you can add these stitches evenly on the last row of ribbing.